lgoio/RecentItems/README.md

 - Do not list deleted files
 - shortcut, like \<super\>+r
-- search input field
 - hide button after cleaning
-- simple float right icon to remove an item from list
 - option to pin files on top?